-Additionally, given the complexities involved in the process of adding or dropping ESI offer, we do not expect firms with the applicable financial incentives to immediately change offer status in the first year of the ACA implementation.
-Accordingly, CalSIM assumes a lag in employer reactions to the ACA with the following phase-in adjustment to firm offering decisions during the initial years of the law: in 2014, 20 percent of firms that would switch from their status quo actually do so, which increases to 40 percent in 2015, 60 percent in 2016, 80 percent in 2017, and fully applies employer reactions by 2018.
+Additionally, given the complexities involved in the process of adding or dropping ESI offer, we do not expect every firm with the relevant financial incentives to immediately change offer status in the first year of the ACA implementation.
+Accordingly, CalSIM assumes a lag in employer responses to the ACA with the following phase-in adjustment to firm offering decisions during the initial years of the law: in 2014, 20 percent of firms that would switch from their status quo actually do so, which increases to 40 percent in 2015, 60 percent in 2016, 80 percent in 2017, and fully applies employer responses by 2018.

-CalSIM informs the firm's decision, using an iterative process, with the characteristics of its employees who will subsequently take-up that offer.
+CalSIM informs the firm's decision, using an iterative process, with the characteristics of its employees who will subsequently take up that offer.
 To mimic a firm's understanding of employee preferences, we assign an initial firm decision based on the firm's entire workforce.
 The firm's decision to offer then applies an initial assignment of insurance choice probabilities to the firm's corresponding employees.
-The individual probabilities segment the employee population into those who will take up ESI if offered, and those who will choose other forms of insurance depending on determined Medi-Cal or Exchange eligibility.
+The individual probabilities segment the employee population into those who will take up ESI if offered, and those who will choose other forms of insurance depending on their Medi-Cal or Exchange eligibility.
 Our assumption of complete information implies that firms are similarly able to segment their employee population based on their projected take up of offered coverage.
 In line with current minimum participation requirements that insurers place on the group market, CalSIM assumes that firms with fewer than 50 employees will condition their offer on the necessary 60 percent projected take up of offered ESI.
-Synthetic firms' final decisions to change offering behavior are ultimately reactions to the direct pressures of changing cost structure of offering ESI vis-à-vis the applicable employer penalty and recompense to employees for premiums and cost sharing on the Exchange, and the indirect pressures of shifts in worker insurance take-up preferences.
+Synthetic firms' final decisions to change offering behavior are ultimately responses to the direct pressures of changing cost structure of offering ESI vis-à-vis the applicable employer penalty and recompense to employees for premiums and cost sharing on the Exchange, and the indirect pressures of shifts in worker insurance take-up preferences.

-5.2 Individual Decision Assumptions and Process
+5.2 Individual Decision

-Once the firm's decision to offer or not offer ESI is determined, CalSIM simulates the decisions made by individuals and families, as HIEUs, to take up specific forms of health insurance coverage in reaction to eligibility determinations for the Exchange, Medi-Cal, or a firm's ESI offer.
+Once the firm's decision to offer or not offer ESI is determined, CalSIM simulates the decisions made by individuals and families, as HIEUs, to take up specific forms of health insurance coverage in response to eligibility determinations for the Exchange, Medi-Cal, or a firm's ESI offer.
 CalSIM uses a sequential cost-based approach that accounts for worker price elasticity of demand, the impact of chronic conditions, potential individual penalties, and the cost of insurance premiums relative to household income.
 Additionally, CalSIM assumes that decisions within HIEUs weigh all eligible insurance offers, allowing for alternating policy holders within the HIEU or additions of spouses or dependents to currently offered ESI plans.

 When modeling years before 2018, CalSIM assumes that individuals become more likely to change to insurance options that are determined to be more cost-effective each year after 2014, as individuals adjust to the ACA implementation.
-In this sense, we estimate the impact of a behavioral lag through a series of phase-in assumptions where only a percentage of the predicted level of movement across insurance coverage types will be reached within the each year.
-As an attribute of the CalSIM 'base' and 'enhanced' take up scenarios described below, we allow these phase-in assumptions to vary by year and insurance type as well as across scenarios.
+This introduces a behavioral lag through a series of phase-in assumptions whereby a fraction of the predicted level of movement across insurance coverage types will be attained within each year.
+These phase-in assumptions vary by year, insurance type, and take-up scenario.
 These adjustments are applied to an individual's decision to switch coverage, following the determination that the change in coverage is advantageous to the individual.